Long A Bastion Of The Left, Tuscany Is Turning Hard Right

 Maria Ardagna, an ardent Salvini fan, believes in the "great replacement" conspiracy, a racist view with a long history.
 Ardagna believes there is a plot to replace white Europeans with black migrants.
 She believes the plotters are big names in international finance: "Soros, Rockefeller, Rothschild."

-Like many other League voters, Ardagna is not a fan of Pope Francis, who recently warned that fear-mongers have made people "intolerant and, perhaps without realizing it, racist."
+Like many other League voters, Ardagna is not a fan of Pope Francis, who recently warned that fearmongers have made people "intolerant and, perhaps without realizing it, racist."

 "He does un-Christian things," Ardagna says.
 "When he travels and finds families in need, he doesn't bring Christians back to Rome, he brings Muslims.
 He's not a pope — for us, he's the anti-Christ."

 The victory party ends with a speech by a rising star, 32-year-old Susanna Ceccardi, elected as the League's first mayor in Tuscany in 2016, when she defeated the leftist candidate in Cascina.
-In one of her first moves, she scrapped government-funded projects to help migrants integrate in favor of hiring private guards as night-time sentinels.
+In one of her first moves, she scrapped government-funded projects to help migrants integrate in favor of hiring private guards as nighttime sentinels.

 She is greeted with applause as she tells the crowd she's sick and tired of the left accusing the League of being heartless.